NadaAdem/-Pewlett-Hackard-Analysis/README.md

 ## Resources and Software

-The following six CSV data files were provided at the beginning of the analysis:
-- departments.csv, employees.csv, salaries.csv, dept_emp.csv, dept_manager.csv, titles.csv are found inside of the Data folder.
+- The following six CSV data files were provided at the beginning of the analysis:departments.csv, employees.csv, salaries.csv, dept_emp.csv, dept_manager.csv, titles.csv are    found inside of the Data folder.
 - PostgreSQL 13.2
 - pgAdmin 4.50